 Resilience can seem challenging to define, elusive to achieve and hard to quantify.
 Here’s how to get it right.

-The pandemic rocked the business world — pushing innovation from the back burner to front and center.
+The pandemic rocked the business world — pushing digital transformation from the back burner to front and center.
 Companies are moving from just experimenting to scaling new products and services.
 What’s the benefit?
 Hang on to loyal customers, attract new ones, open up to new markets and reach consumers in new ways.
 The gist: Innovation can’t wait.

 It doesn’t happen at the top of the company pyramid either.
 It happens in the hallways and is the result of ongoing curiosity that often seems to ooze from the walls.
 It’s the ethos that no matter how big a company gets, it still feels like tinkering with big ideas inside a garage.